AlexisHucteau/Genes_network/README.md

 ### Analyze of the methylomes

 The aim of this analyze is to list CpGs that are differently methylated between the two condition IDH1 WT and IDH1 mutated.
-Through the Beta Value we can estimate that for each CpGs, if

 ##### *Data 4*